mobizt/FirebaseClient/README.md

 The TCP session KeepAlive can be done by the network client if it was supportd e.g. `WiFiClient` in ESP32.

-If you use core SSL client e.g. `WiFiClientSecre` or `WiFiSSLClient`, this feature is not availabel.
+If you use the core SSL client e.g. `WiFiClientSecre` or `WiFiSSLClient`, this feature is not available.

-Which in the old library, this feature was done with internal SSL client and `WiFiClient` integration.
+In the old Firebase library, this feature was done internally by the internal SSL client and `WiFiClient` integration.

 If you want to use this feature and if you use ESP32, you can use `ESP_SSLClient` library that included in this library and set the `WiFiClient` as the client.